Five Facts from our Predictive Sales Software that you probably don’t know

 Especially with customers in B2B industrial distribution, this Pareto principle is valid (in our experience!).
-At the beginning of a project, of course, there is always an “as-is” analysis.
+When our customers start with AI, of course, there is always an “as-is” analysis.
 So, we have noticed that some of our customers come quite close to this distribution.
 Not precisely 80/20, of course, but in any case, a clear minority of customers is responsible for a clear majority of sales.

 What does this mean for sales planning?
 In our opinion, key account managers should focus 100% on the 20% of customers eager to generate sales.

-However, they sshould not neglect the rest.
+However, they should not neglect the rest.
 Helpful tools and technologies such as eCommerce, email automation, and AI-based predictive analytics software can get the most out of the remaining (low-value) 80% of customers.